SDS logo

 5. Bitter Taste or Pus Drainage

-Some patients report a persistent bitter taste in their mouth or notice pus draining near the tooth.
+Some patients report a persistent bitter taste in their mouth or notice pus draining near the tooth, a clear indicator of a tooth abscess, which can cause bad breath.

-As infection takes hold, the affected tooth may darken due to internal damage.
+The affected tooth may darken as infection takes hold due to internal damage.

 Why Ignoring an Infected Tooth Is Risky